2025-26 Edition

 The Department of Physiology and Biophysics offers research opportunities in the molecular biophysics of membranes and proteins, ion channels and signal transduction, molecular and cell biology, structural biology, proteomics, physiological genomics, neuroscience, developmental neurobiology, stem cell biology, endocrinology, cardiac and exercise physiology, GI pathophysiology, immunology, viruses, cancer biology, and vision science.

 The Department offers graduate study under the auspices of the School of Medicine and in conjunction with the graduate program in Cellular and Molecular Biosciences (CMB) and the Interdepartmental Neuroscience Program (INP), which are described in the School of Biological Sciences section.
 Students are eligible to enter the Department program after meeting the specific requirements of the CMB or INP gateway curriculum or by direct application to the Department.
 Students in the M.D./Ph.D. program are eligible to enter the Department program.
-The Department program leads to an M.S. or Ph.D. in Biomedical Sciences, awarded after successful completion of all requirements.
+The Department program leads to a Ph.D. in Biomedical Sciences, awarded after successful completion of all requirements.
 Students admitted through either gateway program who select a research advisor in the Department begin following the departmental requirements for the Ph.D. at the beginning of their second year.

 The faculty conducts quarterly reviews of all continuing students to ensure that they maintain satisfactory progress within their particular academic program.
 Students participate in a literature review course designed to strengthen research techniques and presentation skills, and attend the monthly Department Colloquium.
 Students advance to candidacy during the third year; each student presents a seminar on their research projects in preparation for their Ph.D. dissertation.
 The candidacy committee examines the student’s qualifications for the successful conduct of doctoral dissertation research.
 The students submit a written dissertation on an original research project and defend it in an oral final exam.
 The normative time for completion of the Ph.D. is five years.
 Students who make exceptional progress on their thesis projects are encouraged to complete the Ph.D. sooner.
 The maximum time permitted is seven years.